Virtuouz/vc-idahohatcompany/src/pages/home.md

 hero:
   _bookshop_name: sections/fullImageTextBottomHero
   content:
-    sectionId: null
+    sectionId:
     highlightEybrow: false
     eyebrow: '\[\[st.name\]\]: Genuine Hats.
 Enduring Style.
 Since 2005.'
+    headline: |-
+      Crafting Idaho's Legacy,

-    headline: 'Crafting Idaho''s Legacy, One Hat At A Time.'
+      One Hat At A Time.
     description: >-
       For over **two decades**, \[\[st.name\]\] has been the trusted name for quality headwear.
 A **family-run legacy**, we're dedicated to finding or